 Making tamales is not as difficult as you may think.
 It takes longer to steam them than to assemble them.

 The masa dough starts with lard.
 There is no substitute for the flavor and authenticity it adds.
 The lard is whipped to incorporate air and make it light and fluffy which results in better dough.

 Use a hand mixer or whisk to whip the lard.
 Add the masa harina, baking powder, salt and mix.
 Add chicken stock and whisk until the dough is well mixed and moist.

 Make sure that your dough is adequately moist, if not, the tamales will turn out dry and sandy.
 To test the dough, you can drop a little ball into a little water.
 If it floats, it’s fine, if it sinks add more liquid.

-Take the edge closest to you and fold over the pork.
-Then fold again to meet the edge.
-Take the thin end and fold up to halfway to complete the package.
-Secure with a string of corn husk tied into a knot.
+Fold the sides over the meat so they husk slightly overlaps, then take the thin end and fold up to halfway to complete the package.
+Secure with a string of corn husk tied into a knot (optional).

 How to steam the tamales